myTerminal/chrome-extension-helper/README.md

 - `get` - A function that is called with the current value once it is retrieved from storage
 - `load` (optional) - A handler that accepts a value and can handle change to the value.
 Currently, it is used internally to reflect changes on the UI and is not supposed to be used from external code.
 - `read` - A function that reads the current value of the property and loads it using the loader.
 Internally, it's as simple as calling a `get` and using the value in a `load`.

+### Notifications

+This wrapper around `chrome.notifications` currently only includes a single method for being able to create a basic notification with a title, message and an icon.

+    import { notifications } from 'chrome-extension-helper';

+    const showError = message => {
+        notifications.showSimpleNotification(
+            'error',
+            {
+                iconUrl: 'icons/error.png',
+                title: 'There was an error!',
+                message
+            }
+        );
+    }

+Below are the required parameters:

+- `id` - This is required to create a notification, could be any unique string
+- An object containing `iconUrl`, `title` and `message`.
+Due to a limitation, the icon being used needs to be defined in the manifest file as you can see [here](https://github.com/myTerminal/chrome-text-stash/blob/master/src/manifest.json).

 ## To-do